ortus-docs/commandbox-docs/developing/interceptors/core/package_lifecycle.md

   * `force` - Flag to force installation
   * `packagePathRequestingInstallation` - Path to package requesting installing.
 This climbs the folders structure for nested dependencies.

+## onInstall

+Announced while a package is being installed, after the package endpoint and installation directory has been resolved but before the actual installation occurs.
+This allows you to override things like the installation directory based on package type.
+Any values updated in the `interceptData` struct will override what the `install` command uses.

+**interceptData**

+* `installArgs` - Same as `preInstall` above
+*
 ## postInstall

 Announced after an installation is complete.
 If a package has additional dependencies to install, each of them will fire this interception point.